radgrad/semantic-ui/README.md

 Holds the semantic-ui distribution used to make the custom theme for RadGrad.

 There exists an [Atmosphere package for Semantic UI](https://github.com/Semantic-Org/Semantic-UI-Meteor).
-Unfortunately, as far as I can tell, this package only provides an easy way to install the default themese
+Unfortunately, as far as I can tell, this package only provides an easy way to install the default themes, and we need a customized theme.

+So, instead of using the Atmosphere package, we'll use this repo to manage our own customized RadGrad theme and then copy the generated .css and .js files into the radgrad app.

+This has the advantage that we can more easily keep up to date with the latest releases of Semantic UI.
+The Atmosphere package is currently a couple of minor releases out of date.

 This distribution of semantic-ui was installed using NPM.
 See [Semantic UI, Getting Started](http://semantic-ui.com/introduction/getting-started.html) for more details.